drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Role of the Functional Groups in the Reference Structure
 *[nce]: New Chemical Entity: a compound not previously described.

-In current practice, many of the modifications that are implemented by medicinal chemists involve the functional groups of the reference compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/role-functional-groups-reference-structure-761f5a12'><i class='fa fa-play' aria-hidden='true'></i></button>In current practice, many of the modifications that are implemented by medicinal chemists involve the functional groups of the reference compound.
 The systematic alteration of selected functional groups serves to probing their possible interactions with the receptor and to test their relevance to binding in terms of hydrogen bonds, hydrophobic or polar interactions.
 This will be presented in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.